Social Housing

 Other help with housing costs

 Social Housing benefit will not cover heating, hot water, energy or food.
-If you need it, you must apply for Basic Income.
+If you need it, you must apply for Basic Income (applicable to Mount Vema citizens or to residents in Mount Vema when applicable).

 Extra help to pay the rent

 You could also apply for extra help from the benefit services if your Social Housing benefit does not cover your rent.
-This is called a Discretionary Social Housing Payment.
+This is called a Discretionary Social Housing Payment (applicable to Mount Vema citizens or to residents in Mount Vema when applicable).

 You may get help with all or part of your rent.
 There’s no set amount of Social Housing benefit and what you get will depend on whether you rent privately or from a Mount Vema Government Social Housing.